BIGRoC: Boosting Image Generation via a Robust Classifier: Background

 \subsection{Adversarial Examples}

-Adversarial examples are instances that are intentionally designed by an attacker to cause a false prediction by a machine learning-based classifier \cite{szegedy2014intriguing, goodfellow2015explaining, kurakin2017adversarial}.
-The generation procedure of such examples is based on applying modifications to given training examples, while restricting the allowed perturbations $\Delta$.
-Ideally, the “threat model” $\Delta$ should include all the possible perturbations that are unnoticeable to a human observer.
+Adversarial examples are instances intentionally designed by an attacker to cause a false prediction by a machine learning-based classifier \citep{szegedy2014intriguing, goodfellow2015explaining, kurakin2017adversarial}.
+The generation procedure of such examples relies on applying modifications to given training examples while restricting the allowed perturbations $\Delta$.
+Ideally, the “threat model” $\Delta$ should include all the possible unnoticeable perturbations to a human observer.
 As it is impossible to rigorously define such a set, in practice a simple subset of the ideal threat model is used, where the most common choices are the $\ell_{2}$ and the $\ell_{\infty}$ balls: $\Delta = \{\delta \ : \ \norm{\delta}_{2/\infty} \leq \epsilon\}$.
 Given $\Delta$, the attacker receives an instance $x$ and generates $\hat{x} = x + \delta \ s.t. \ \delta \in \Delta $, while aiming to fool the classifier.
 Adversarial attacks can be both untargeted or targeted: An untargeted attack perturbs the input in a way that minimizes $p(y|\hat{x})$ with respect to $\delta$.
 In contrast, a targeted attack receives in addition the target class $\hat{y}$, and perturbs $x$ to maximize $p_(\hat{y}|\hat{x})$.
-There are diverse techniques for generating adversarial examples, yet, in this work, we focus on targeted attacks using the Projected Gradient Descent (PGD) method \cite{madry2019deep}-- an iterative method for creating adversarial examples that operates as shown in Algorithm \ref{Alg:PGD}.
+There are diverse techniques for generating adversarial examples, yet, in this work, we focus on targeted attacks using the Projected Gradient Descent (PGD) \citep{madry2019deep}-- an iterative method for creating adversarial examples that operates as shown in Algorithm \ref{Alg:PGD}.
+The operation $\Pi_{\epsilon}$ is the projection operator onto $\Delta$, and $\ell(\cdot)$ is the classification loss.